 Hello.
 I am a fiction writer who likes strange and magical worlds.

-My publications include stories in Esquire, Alaska Quarterly Review, The Cincinnati Review, the Best New American Voices anthology, and the Best American Fantasy anthology, among others.
+My publications include stories in Esquire, Alaska Quarterly Review, The Cincinnati Review, and anthologies like Best New American Voices, Best American Fantasy, New Stories from the Midwest, among others.
 I've also published poems in Indiana Review and Sonora Review, and my nonfiction was a finalist in the DIAGRAM essay contest.

 I hold an MFA in Creative Writing from Syracuse University and a PhD in English (with a fiction concentration) from the University of Cincinnati.
 I've been in residence at the Yaddo Artist Colony and was selected as the 2014 Sarabande Books Writer-in-Residence at Bernheim Forest.
 In 2015 I was awarded the Al Smith Fellowship from the Kentucky Arts Council and I've also received fellowships from the Saltonstall Foundation for the Arts, the Charles Taft Center for the Humanities, along with many others.